KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md

 From a Technical Assurance perspective, the FHIR assets are reviewed for:
 - Conformance to the FHIR Standard
-- Adherence to the documented guidance for Creating UK Core FHIR assets produced by the UK Core Development team
+- Adherence to the documented guidance for Creating UK Core FHIR assets produced by the IOPS Team
 - Correct usage of the FHIR assets for the use case

 ### Scope